A Superlinear Convergence Framework for Kurdyka-{\L}ojasiewicz Optimization: Introduction

-Recently, several tensor methods (of course covering the CR method) were proposed for solving problem \eqref{composite} with a convex $g$ (see \cite{Nesterov22,Doikov22}) and its more general formulation (see \cite{Nabou22,Necoara21}).
-Among others, Doikov and Nesterov \cite{Doikov22} considered a regularized composite tensor method of degree $p\ge 2$, which becomes the CR method for $p=2$, and established the local Q-superlinear convergence rate of order $\frac{p}{q-1}$ for the objective value sequence and the norm of minimal subgradient sequence under the uniform convexity of degree $q\ge 2$ on $f$; Nesterov \cite{Nesterov22} investigated an inexact basic tensor method that uses approximate solutions of the auxiliary problems for nonsmooth convex composite problems, and analyzed its iteration complexity on the objective values; Necoara and Lupu \cite{Necoara21} proposed a general higher-order majorization-minimization algorithm framework for problem \eqref{prob0} by the upper bounds $p\,(\ge1)$-order surrogates of $\Phi$ at each iterate, and obtained the superlinear convergence rate of the objective value sequence under the KL property of $\Phi$ with exponent $\theta\in(0,\frac{1}{p+1})$ (see \cite[Theorem 4.6]{Necoara21}); and Nabou and Necoara \cite{Nabou22} developed a general composite higher-order algorithmic framework for problem \eqref{composite} with $f=\varphi(F(\cdot))$ based on upper bounds $p\,(\ge1)$-order surrogates of $f$, and when higher-order composite surrogates are sufficiently smooth, they provided the global asymptotic stationary point guarantees and achieved the local R-linear convergence rate of objective value sequence for the KL objective function with exponent $\theta\in(0,\frac{p}{p+1}]$.
+Recently, several tensor methods (of course covering the CR method) were proposed for solving problem \eqref{composite} with a convex $g$ (see \cite{Nesterov22,Doikov22}) and its more general formulation (see \cite{Nabou23,Necoara21}).
+Among others, Doikov and Nesterov \cite{Doikov22} considered a regularized composite tensor method of degree $p\ge 2$, which becomes the CR method for $p=2$, and established the local Q-superlinear convergence rate of order $\frac{p}{q-1}$ for the objective value sequence and the norm of minimal subgradient sequence under the uniform convexity of degree $q\ge 2$ on $f$; Nesterov \cite{Nesterov22} investigated an inexact basic tensor method that uses approximate solutions of the auxiliary problems for nonsmooth convex composite problems, and analyzed its iteration complexity on the objective values; Necoara and Lupu \cite{Necoara21} proposed a general higher-order majorization-minimization algorithm framework for solving \eqref{prob0} by $p\,(\ge1)$ higher-order surrogate of $\Phi$ at each iterate, and obtained the superlinear convergence rate of the objective value sequence under the KL property of $\Phi$ with exponent $\theta\in(0,1/(p\!+\!1))$ (see \cite[Theorem 4.6]{Necoara21}); and Nabou and Necoara \cite{Nabou23} developed a general composite higher-order algorithmic framework for solving \eqref{composite} with $f=\varphi(F(\cdot))$ based on $p\,(\ge1)$ higher-order surrogates of $f$, and when higher-order composite surrogates are sufficiently smooth, they provided the global asymptotic stationary point guarantees and achieved the local R-linear convergence rate of objective value sequence for the KL objective function with exponent $\theta\in(0,p/(p\!+\!1)]$ (see \cite[Theorem 3]{Nabou23}).
 As far as we know, there are no local convergence rate results for the iterate sequences of the above tensor methods.

-\subsection{Our contributions}
+\subsection{Our Contributions}